0nlyDev/SC2-interactive-inject-timer-OpenRGB/README.md

 - (Only if you set "RGB Lighting" to "On" in the config.ini) -Install OpenRGB, check that your devices are recognized in OpenRGB (if they aren't, refer to OpenRGB documentation and F.A.Q. page)
 - Install Python 3.7.x from here: https://www.python.org/downloads/
 - Install pip, follow this guide: https://phoenixnap.com/kb/install-pip-windows (or google yourself how to install pip)
-- After you have installed pip run the following commands in terminal, one by one to install the needed libraries (the openrgb library is needed if you only use RGB Lighting):
+- After you have installed pip run the following commands in terminal, one by one to install the needed libraries (the openrgb-python library is needed if you only use RGB Lighting):
    - pip install configparser==5.2.0
    - pip install keyboard==0.13.5
    - pip install playsound==1.2.2
    - pip install pynput==1.7.5
-   - pip install openrgb-python @ git+https://github.com/jath03/openrgb-python@033990a1881c66ad2f1352ec355448a59bddadf3
+   - pip install openrgb-python
 - Now run the main.py in terminal with Python 3.7.x:
   - with a command line, navigate to the folder where the main.py is located, using the "cd.." command to go up one folder and cd folder_name to enter the next folder
   - once you are in the folder where the main.py is, run "python main.py" - this should start the script and you can start playing (Next time, you only run this command to start the script)